Navigation

 If you notice any new lumps on your skin - or sore, scaly patches – it’s always best to get it checked out.

-If you have testicles, you should regularly check them for any lumps or changes.
+You should regularly check your testicles for any lumps or changes.
 Testicular cancer is easier to treat if you find it early.

-Check your testicles when you’re warm and standing up, maybe after having a shower or bath.
+Check your testicles when you’re warm and standing up, or after having a shower or bath.

 Roll each testicle between your thumb and finger and check for any lumps, changes in size or swelling.
 Always contact a GP if you find anything unusual or have pain in either testicle.